 It seems like there's a new place to check out every week in Glasgow.
 Our pick of venues to spot new acts includes; SWG3 and The Admiral.
 It also goes without saying, that a visit to King Tut's Wah Wah Hut is a must to see new music in Glasgow.
 King Tut's was the place Oasis was famously signed by Alan McGee in 1993, where big name acts including The Killers, Florence & The Machine, Biffy Clyro and Snow Patrol all played before they hit the big time and where Paolo Nutini still likes to test out his new tracks on his home crowd.

 For tips on who to see, we asked some of the key players on the Glasgow music scene for their 'ones to watch'.
-We've listed the top ten below, but remember you heard it here first...
+We've listed a few below, but remember you heard it here first...

 A near legendary record shop specialising in new and used indie and alternative vinyl and CDs.
 Specialising in a wide range of genres like indie, classic rock, punk rock and metal, look out for in-store live appearances too: everyone from Moby and Laura Marling to local darling Ross Clark has played there.